igomezv/igomezv.github.io/posts.md

 title: Blog
 ---

-In this section there are some writings about physics, math, programming and related topics, most of them in Spanish.
+The aim of this section is to share some notes on physics, mathematics, programming and related topics, most of them in Spanish.
+These notes are for my personal use, but I hope they can be useful for some remote reader.

 - <a href="https://igomezv.github.io/tags/">Tag index (índice por etiquetas)</a>.
 - [Archive (archivo de escritos)](archive.md).